 The Board of Directors adopts an annual unappropriated budget for the General Fund prior to the beginning of each fiscal year.
-The Board did not amend the budget during the fiscal year.
+The Board amended the budget during the fiscal year to reflect changes in anticipated revenues and expenditures.

 Since the District's budget is primarily a planning tool, actual results varied from the budgeted amounts.
-Actual net change in fund balance was \$386,780 greater than budgeted.
+Actual net change in fund balance was \$223,902 greater than budgeted.
 The Budgetary Comparison Schedule on page 34 of this report provides variance information per financial statement line item.